Festo-se/cyclonedx-editor-validator/docs/source/usage/validate.rst

 Examples::

-    # Write human-readable messages to stderr and a report in warnings-ng format to report.json
+    # Write human-readable messages to stdout and a report in warnings-ng format to report.json
     cdx-ev validate bom.json --report-format warnings-ng --report-path report.json

     # Write only a report in GitLab Code Quality format to cq.json